 Decide which classes you want to drop, and get their SLNs (5-digit code) from the Registration page.

 For international students on an F-1 or J-1 visa, your Advisor-Assisted Drop Request will be sent to an advisor in International Student and Scholar Services.
-You will work with them to ensure that your drop request complies with any relevant federal laws.
+You will work with them to get advice on the impact of your drop request on your F-1 or J-1 status.